Ishmael9602/FE-Capstone-Project_Weather-Dashboard/README.md

-# FE-Capstone-Project_Weather-Dashboard

-## Project Overview
+# 🌤 React Weather Dashboard – ALX FE Capstone

-The Weather Dashboard is a front-end application that allows users to search for real-time weather information for any city.
+A fully responsive **React** weather dashboard that allows users to search for the current weather and 5-day forecast for any city, use geolocation, toggle between light/dark mode, and view recent searches.
-It provides current weather details such as temperature, humidity, wind speed, and a 5-day forecast (with icons for conditions).

 This project is part of the **ALX Front-End Capstone Project**.

-You are currently viewing **Part 3**, where we integrated weather data using an API and displayed forecast information.
+---

-## Features Implemented (Part 3)
+## 🛠 Features

-- Search bar to input a city name
-- Fetches **real-time weather data** using the [OpenWeather API](https://openweathermap.org/api)
-- Displays:
-  - City name and current date
-  - Current temperature, humidity, and wind speed
+- **Current Weather**: Temperature, condition, feels-like, humidity, and wind speed
-  - Weather condition icons (sunny, cloudy, rainy, etc.)
-- Shows a **multi-day forecast** with relevant weather details
+- **5-Day Forecast**: Min/max temperature and weather icon for each day
+- **City Search**: Enter any city to get the weather
+- **Geolocation**: Use your current location to fetch local weather
+- **Recent Searches**: Stores last 5 searches in `localStorage`
+- **Dark/Light Mode**: Toggle switch to change theme; preference saved in `localStorage`
+- **Responsive Design**: Works on desktop and mobile devices
+- **Footer**: Includes copyright ©️ 2025 Phikani Ishmael Mavundla

+---

-## Technologies Used 🛠️
+## 🚀 Technologies Used

-- **HTML5** – for structure
+- **React** – Functional Components & Hooks
-- **CSS3 (with Flexbox/Grid)** – for styling and responsive design
+- **CSS Grid & Flexbox** – for layout and responsiveness
-- **JavaScript (ES6+)** – for API integration and DOM manipulation
+- **JavaScript (ES6+)** – API integration and logic
-- **OpenWeather API** – for live weather data
+- **OpenWeather API** – real-time weather data
+- **LocalStorage** – saving recent searches & theme preferences

+---

+## 📁 Project Structure

+weather-dashboard/
+ ─ weather-dashboard-react/ # React app
+  ─ public/
+     ─ src/
+     ─ App.js
+     ─ styles.css
+     ─ index.js
+     ─ package.json
+ ─ README.md

+## 🔧 Usage

+Type a city name and click Search

+Click  Use My Location to get weather for your current location

+Click on recent searches to quickly fetch previous cities

+Toggle Dark/Light Mode using the switch in the header

+## 👤 Author

+©️ 2025 Phikani Ishmael Mavundla